pbrakel/anica/README.md

 # Adversarial Non-linear Independent Component Analysis

-This is an implementation of the work descriped in the ICML workshop paper titled "Maximizing Independence with GANs for Non-linear ICA"
+This is an implementation of the work descriped in the ICML 2017 workshop on implicit models titled "Maximizing Independence with GANs for Non-linear ICA"

+ArXiv version (with a slightly different title): [https://arxiv.org/abs/1710.05050]

 ### Dependencies